V-O-I-D-1080/Stoneytosh/README.md

 ### How functional is the kext?

-So far, we've gone from it failing at an IPI Timeout to it loading the AMDRadeonX4000 kexts, at the moment, we've reached AMD8000Controller initializing and failing at initializeResources
+So far, we've gone from it failing at an IPI Timeout to it loading the AMDRadeonX4000 kexts, at the moment, we've reached AMD8000Controller loading and failing at initializeResources

 ### On which macOS versions am I able to use this on?